OguzhanCOG/EnhanceFX/README.md

 EnhanceFX™ V Evolution Prestige is a hybrid super-resolution model crafted in PyTorch.
 It uses a combination of advanced neural network techniques and proprietary elements to deliver outstandingly sharp 16x upscaling, designed to extract both global and fine details effectively, while intelligently enhancing contextual information.

 EnhanceFX™ VI doesn’t just upscale – it understands.
 It takes the time to think, powered by the ‘ViRAU’ dynamic activation function (5+ years in the making), and an advanced, proprietary *hybrid* Transformer core designed for unmatched *razor-sharp and ultra-noiseless* precision.
 EnhanceFX™ VI adapts to your ideal image, delivering outstanding results.
-Tested against leading upscaling solutions, EnhanceFX™ VI marks a leap forward in intelligent image enhancement, ensuring precise, detailed, and lifelike results.
-[1]
+Tested against leading upscaling solutions, EnhanceFX™ VI marks a leap forward in intelligent image enhancement, ensuring full temporal stability [1], precision, detail, and lifelike results.
+[2]

 ## Strengths